 “Thought it was a sure thing, but Sprocket had three of a kind.”

 Bobbie Sue pinched her nose.
-The smell was worse with him talking.
+The hangover stench grew stronger with each word he spoke.

 “Seriously,” he continued.
 “What’re the odds that he’d have kings, too?”

 “That’s five kings, Stetson.
 What kind of deck were you guys playing with?”